-- Puzzling Correlations and When to Find Them: Sovereign Spreads and Inflation (2020) (JMP) (Draft coming soon)
+Puzzling Correlations and When to Find Them: Sovereign Spreads and Inflation (2021) (JMP) (Draft)

 Abstract: The paper explores a new novel pattern in correlations between default risk and currency depreciation risk.
 It uses data from secondary bond markets to proxy default and inflation risk for six developing countries.
 The default risk is proxied by using the yield from USD denominated bonds, and the currency depreciation risk is proxied by implied yield in exchange rate forwards between LCU and USD.
 When the results are compared to the ones found in previous studies, it shows that the positive co-movements between currency depreciation risk and default risk disappears in the short horizon, broadly defined as less than two years.
 These relations remain when doing robustness checks by using other measures for currency depreciation risk.
 I use the correlation curve for different maturities, to discipline a model that explores a new mechanism of the trade offs associated with inflation and investment.
 The model is used to evaluate welfare loss for Brazil between 1995 and 2010, and quantify underinvestment because inflation risks.
 Using the model, I also evaluate different policy proposals to combat inflation risk and reduce the ex-post temptation to inflate away debt.